Making a Copy of a Master Recipe

 - If you are a system or corporate account, there is the option to keep the My Recipes label, which prevents it from being available to its child accounts.
 To have the recipe be available to child accounts, the recipe must be given another label.
 For example, “Entrees Poultry”, “Entrees Vegetarian”, “Sides Vegetables”.
 Recipe boxes can also be created by system and corporate account for their purposes (see Recipe Box Labels for more information).

-- To copy over the recipe's extensions (i.e., substitute recipes for diet type and texture type combinations) ensure the Keep recipe extensions check box is selected.
+- To copy over the recipe's extensions (i.e., substitute recipes for diet type and texture type combinations) ensure the Keep Recipe Extensions check box is selected.

-- To copy over the recipe's fluid substitutes (i.e., substitute fluid recipes for fluid types) ensure the Keep fluid substitutes check box is selected.
+- To copy over the recipe's fluid substitutes (i.e., substitute fluid recipes for fluid types) ensure the Keep Fluid Substitutes check box is selected.